-At June 30, 2012, the City had three outstanding Tax Increment Revenue Bonds funded by the incremental as valorem tax revenues generated within the Myrtle Beach Air Force Base Redevelopment District.
+At June 30, 2013, the City had three outstanding Tax Increment Revenue Bond issues funded by the incremental ad valorem tax revenues generated within the Myrtle Beach Air Force Base Redevelopment District.

 The character of the air base redevelopment project is mixed-use, including an urban-style "town center" with theatres, restaurants and various retail shops at ground level and dwelling units on the upper floors.
-The center will be surrounded by condominium and single-family residential dwellings at build-out.
-A network of City Parks and Recreation facilities is located adjacent to the development.
-These facilities include Crabtree Recreation Center, equipped with weight rooms, basketball courts, racquetball, etc.; numerous athletic playing fields; an 80-acre lake, biking and pedestrian lanes and multi-purpose sidewalks; and a planned Olympic swimming pool.
+The center is surrounded by condominium and single-family residential dwellings.
+A network of City parks and recreation facilities is located adjacent to the development.
+These facilities include Crabtree Recreation Center, equipped with weight rooms, basketball courts, racquetball, etc.; numerous athletic playing fields; an 80-acre lake, biking and pedestrian lanes and multi-purpose sidewalks.
 The outstanding Bond Issues consist of Series 2006A bonds in the amount of \$29.6 million, 2006B bonds of \$10.05 million, and Series 2011 bonds of \$8.4 million.